Pascal798/eportfolio/README.md

 => If you need more help check https://flutter.dev/docs

 ## Task
-If everything works create your Firebase and AdMob accounts and try to implement testAds.
+If everything works, try to implement testAds.